altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Weingartner frowned.

 "Did the reconnaissance team see anything else?
-Just cavalry, infantry and cannons?"
+Just cavalry, infantry and cannons?"<br/>

 "Yes!
-There were huge amounts of food and supplies too."
+There were huge amounts of food and supplies too."<br/>

-"Supplies?"
+"Supplies?"<br/>

-"We confirmed a large amount of crates and large tents."
+"We confirmed a large amount of crates and large tents."<br/>

-"Are they planning a long campaign?"
+"Are they planning a long campaign?"<br/>

-"That seems to be so!"
+"That seems to be so!"<br/>

 The staff felt uneasy over the unfathomable actions of the imperial army.

 Weingartner fell into deep thought.

 "...
 With their cannons, it's hard to draw near to scout them.
-Increase the men on the observation deck; be wary of night raids."
+Increase the men on the observation deck; be wary of night raids."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 "Also, send scouts to Sierck Fort periodically.
-They might be planning for the advance party to stall for time while they plan a massive reinforcement."
+They might be planning for the advance party to stall for time while they plan a massive reinforcement."<br/>

-"So, so that's it!"
+"So, so that's it!"<br/>

 The unknown was scary.